RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/_index.md

     - Sign in with your local credentials as usual.

-    - Select the **SSO** button and enter the email address associated with the SAML user configured in your identity provider:

-        {{<image filename="images/rc/button-sign-in-sso.png" width="150px" alt="Sign in with SSO button">}}{{</image>}}

-        This will convert your user to a SAML user in Redis Cloud, so do not use this method if you want your user account to remain a local bypass user.
+    - Select **SSO** and enter the email address associated with the SAML user configured in your identity provider.
+Your user converts to a SAML user in Redis Cloud.
+Don't use this method if you want your user account to remain a local bypass user.

     {{<note>}}
 If you see a **SAML activation failed** notification when redirected to the Redis Cloud sign-in screen, sign in with your local user credentials and review the SAML configuration for issues.